Shreyash-2199/To-do/README.md

 # To-do
-This web application is developed for Enzigma Assignment Test.
-In this repository have only backend part.
+This web application named as To-do list is developed for Enzigma Assignment Test.
+In this repository we have only backend part by using spring boot.